NICANORKYAMBA/bank-system/README.md

 # Banking API

-This is a RESTful API for a banking system.
-It allows you to manage bank accounts and users, including creating new accounts and users, updating existing accounts and users, retrieving accounts and users, and deleting accounts and users.
+This project is a RESTful API for a banking system.
+It provides a comprehensive set of features for managing bank accounts and users.
+The API is built with Node.js and Express.js, and uses PostgreSQL for data storage.

 ## Features

 ### Account Management

-- **Create a new account:** Add a new account to the system.
+- **Create a new account:** Add a new account to the system with a unique account number.
-- **Update an existing account:** Modify the details of an existing account.
+- **Update an existing account:** Modify the details of an existing account, such as the account name, balance, account type, currency, and status.
-- **Retrieve an account by account number:** Fetch the details of a specific account using its account number.
+- **Retrieve an account by account number:** Fetch the details of a specific account using its unique account number.
 - **Retrieve all accounts:** Get a list of all accounts in the system.
 - **Delete an account:** Remove an account from the system.

 ### User Management

 - **Create a new user:** Add a new user to the system.
 The user's password is hashed using bcrypt for security.
-You can also add an address for the user.
+An address can also be added for the user.
 - **Update an existing user:** Modify the details of an existing user, including their associated address.
 If a new password is provided, it is hashed before being stored.
 - **Retrieve a user by ID:** Fetch the details of a specific user using their ID, including their associated address.
 - **Retrieve all users:** Get a list of all users in the system, including their associated addresses.
 Supports pagination to limit the number of users returned in a single request.